Alia-morsi/piano-synmist/README.md

 # Simulating Piano Performance Mistakes for Music Learning

-To use this software in academic publications, please cite the following paper:
+To use this software in academic publications, please cite according to the following:

+For the latest version, please write to morsi.alia(at)gmail(dot)com because the publication is under review.

-Morsi A, Zhang H, Maezawa A, Dixon S, Serra X. Simulating piano performance mistakes for music learning.
-Proceedings of the 21st Sound and Music Computing Conference SMC 2024; 2024 July 4-6; Porto, Portugal.
+Or, if you will only use the functionality described in Morsi A, Zhang H, Maezawa A, Dixon S, Serra X. Simulating piano performance mistakes for music learning.
+Proceedings of the 21st Sound and Music Computing Conference SMC 2024; 2024 July 4-6; Porto, Portugal. please retract to the git tag smc_2024 and cite the latter publication.

 for other uses, please see the included LICENSE file